 Police raids escalate Catalonia tension

-Spanish police have raided at least four Catalan ministries amid escalating tension ahead of the independence referendum.
+Spanish gendarmes have raided at least four Catalan ministries amid escalating tension ahead of the independence referendum.

-Spanish media reported that armed units from the Guardia Civil, a gendarmerie under the command of the Spanish interior and defence ministries, arrived at about 8AM on Wednesday (20 September) at the semi-autonomous region's economy, foreign affairs, labour, and social affairs ministry buildings in Barcelona.
+The armed units, from the Guardia Civil, a force under the command of the Spanish interior and defence ministries, arrived at about 8AM on Wednesday (20 September) at the semi-autonomous region's economy, foreign affairs, labour, and social affairs ministry buildings in Barcelona, Spanish media said.

 Oriol Junqueras, the Catalan vice president, said on Catalunya Radio that they were hunting for electoral posters, funds, and other materials designated for the vote on 1 October.

-Junqueras' right hand man, Josep Maria Jové, as well as two officials from the Catalan economy and budget deparments, were put in detention, according to media.
+The gendarmes also detained Junqueras' right hand man, Josep Maria Jove, as well as two officials from the Catalan economy and budget departments, the media reports said.

 Jordi Sanchez, the president of the Catalan National Assembly, called for "peaceful resistance" against the operation on Twitter.

-Tuesday's operation saw about 200 protesters come out against the gendarmes, with isolated scuffles and with flowers laid on anti-riot vans.
+The Unipost operation saw about 200 protesters rush to the scene, with isolated scuffles and with flowers laid on anti-riot vans.

-Tensions are likely to rise again later on Wednesday, when the first of 740 Catalan mayors - Marc Solsona from the town of Mollerussa - accused of civil disobedience and abuse of office by Spanish prosecutors, goes on trial.
+Tensions are likely to rise again on Wednesday when the first of 740 Catalan mayors - Marc Solsona from the town of Mollerussa - accused of abuse of office by Spanish prosecutors goes on trial.

-The Spanish foreign minister, Alfonso Dastis, did little to calm nerves by accusing the pro-independence side of "Nazi" tactics in a TV interview in the US the night before.
+For his part, the Spanish foreign minister, Alfonso Dastis, accused the pro-independence side of "Nazi" tactics in a TV interview in the US the night before.

-He said Spanish dictator Franco had organised two referendums in his time.
+He said Franco, Spain's former fascist leader, had organised two referendums in his time.

-"Referendums are a weapon of choice of dictators," Dastis said in the margins of the UN general assembly in New York, according to the Bloomberg news agency.
+"Referendums are a weapon of choice of dictators," Dastis, who was in New York for the UN general assembly, said according to the Bloomberg news agency.

-"These people actually are taking some Nazi attitudes because they are putting up posters with the faces of mayors who are resisting their call to participate in this charade," he said.
+"These people actually are taking some Nazi attitudes because they are putting up posters with the faces of mayors who are resisting their call to participate in this charade [the referendum]," he said.

-The Spanish authorities, earlier on Monday, also seized control of Catalonia's finances in what Junqueras called "a total irresponsibility" that would lead the region "to an administrative collapse".
+The Spanish authorities, on Monday, also seized control of Catalonia's finances in what Junqueras called "total irresponsibility" that would lead the region "to an administrative collapse".

 "This means that from now on [Catalan leaders] no longer have their money," a Spanish budget ministry spokeswoman said.

-Francisco de la Torre, from Spain's centrist Ciudadanos party, added: "Does this mean they have less autonomy?
-Of course!
-But the seriousness of the measure goes hand in hand with the seriousness of the events".
+Francisco de la Torre, an MP from Spain's centrist Ciudadanos party, said: "Does this mean they [Catalans] have less autonomy?
+Of course.
+But the seriousness of the measure goes hand in hand with the seriousness of events".

 The European Commission has endorsed this view, but some individual EU states have taken a more nuanced position.